 Chapter 1 - Purpose and Background

-Rescission proceedings serve the goal of removing an alien’s lawful permanent resident (LPR) status when USCIS determines that the alien was not eligible for adjustment of status at the time LPR status was granted.
-Rescission places the alien in the same standing that he or she would have been in if USCIS had never granted adjustment of status.
-In certain limited circumstances, this can result in the alien being in a period of authorized stay or having some form of lawful immigration status even after rescission.
-In most instances, however, it results in the alien having no lawful status and not being in a period of authorized stay, and therefore subject to removal proceedings.
+Rescission proceedings serve the goal of removing a person’s lawful permanent resident (LPR) status when USCIS determines that he or she was not eligible for adjustment of status at the time LPR status was granted.
+Rescission places the person in the same standing that he or she would have been in if USCIS had never granted adjustment of status.
+In certain limited circumstances, this can result in the person being in a period of authorized stay or having some form of lawful immigration status even after rescission.
+In most instances, however, it results in the person having no lawful status and not being in a period of authorized stay, and therefore subject to removal proceedings.
 A contested rescission proceeding requires a hearing before an immigration judge (IJ), so most cases subject to possible rescission are placed in removal proceedings instead of rescission proceedings.

 [^ 1] See Matter of Saunders (PDF), 16 I&N Dec.
 326 (BIA 1977) (lawful permanent resident who (1) obtained his or her status through adjustment of status and (2) was subject to the rescission provisions of INA 246 could not be placed into deportation proceedings prior to rescission of his or her status by legacy Immigration and Naturalization Service (INS)).